Holborn and St Pancras

-Holborn and St Pancras (/ˈhoʊbən ən sn̩t 'pæŋkrəs/) is a parliamentary constituency in Greater London that was created in 1983.
-It has been represented in the House of Commons of the Parliament of the United Kingdom since 2015 by Sir Keir Starmer, the Prime Minister since 2024 and Leader of the Labour Party since 2020.
+Holborn and St Pancras (/ˈhoʊbərn ən sn̩t 'pæŋkrəs/) is a parliamentary constituency in Greater London that was created in 1983.
+It was represented in the House of Commons of the UK Parliament from 2015 by Sir Keir Starmer, the former Prime Minister from 2024 to 2026, and Leader of the Labour Party from 2020 to 2026, until he announced his resignation on 1 September 2026, triggering the 2026 Holborn and St Pancras by-election.

-Constituency profile
+Constituency

-The seat of Holborn and St Pancras as drawn in 2010 is composed of all but a small western portion of the London Borough of Camden and extends from most of Covent Garden and Bloomsbury in the heart of the West End of London through other areas of the NW1 postal district, north, and in elevation terms upwards through fashionable and economically diverse Camden Town to the affluent suburb of Highgate in a long strip.
-Gospel Oak, particularly towards Kentish Town, has high deprivation levels, but the neighbouring Highgate ward has low deprivation levels.
+Holborn and St Pancras as drawn in 2010 included all but a small western portion of the London Borough of Camden.
+After the completion of the 2023 review of Westminster constituencies, boundary changes led to 29.7% of the geographical area in the constituency transferring to the Hampstead and Highgate constituency for the 2024 general election.

-The southern part of the seat includes the University of London and several teaching hospitals, so the constituency has a large student population.

-King's Cross, St Pancras International, and Euston railway termini are in the seat.

-During the 20th century, the Bloomsbury, Holborn, Covent Garden, and Highgate wards overwhelmingly elected Conservative councillors.
-Since 2000, the wards forming the seat in its three revised forms have all swung against the Conservative Party.
-The 2014 local government elections (for a standard four-year term) produced one Green Party councillor for the Highgate ward; the remaining 32 councillors whose wards fall within the seat (as redrawn in 2010) are members of the Labour Party.
+Within the constituency, 18.5% of people are living in fuel poverty (2023), 36.3% of children are living in poverty (2024) and 16.7% of people are considered to have a disability (2024).
+There is a higher than national average amount of people living in social housing or in private rented accommodation (2024).
+King's Cross, St Pancras International, and Euston railway termini are within the geographical area.

 Political history

 Labour Party MPs have served this constituency since its creation in 1983.
 The majorities achieved have been varied, from a relatively marginal 13.9% in 2005 (making it within the lowest 150 seats for the party in that year by percentage of majority) to a landslide 51.7% in 2017.
 The 2015 result ranked the seat as the 77th safest of the party's 232 seats (by percentage majority).
-Its predecessor seats have been in Labour hands for all but one term since 1945, and without interruption since 1964.

 Boundaries

 Historic

-The seat was created in 1983 as a primary successor to Holborn and St Pancras South, which was created in 1950.
-The seat covers the southern half of the London Borough of Camden, including all or most of Camden Town, King's Cross, Gospel Oak, Kentish Town and Bloomsbury.
+The seat was created in 1983 as a successor to Holborn and St Pancras South.
 The constituency has contained the following wards of the London Borough of Camden: